-- Restatements in financial statements: Monetary assets are not subject to a restatement in their recorded value in financial statements.
-A non-monetary asset like land may be subject to depreciation or appreciation, depending upon market conditions.
+- Restatements in financial statements: They are not subject to a restatement of their recorded value in financial statements.
+In contrast, a non-monetary asset like land may be subject to depreciation or appreciation, depending upon market conditions.

 Although, if the original figures are in units of foreign currency, then the value of these assets has to be stated according to the prevailing exchange rate on the closing date.

 - Monetary assets are recorded using the closing exchange rate.

 - Non-monetary assets are not re-translated but kept at the historical or original rate.

 - Other receivables meant for settlement through cash

 - Conversely speaking, non-monetary assets are those that do not have a value determinable in exact dollar terms.
 The value assets that are non-monetary change or fluctuate a lot over time and whose cash convertibility is limited.
 Therefore, these assets are not that liquid.
 Examples include property, plant & equipment, intangible assets (including goodwill), equity shares (some companies treat shares issued in foreign currency as monetary assets due to the absence of clear-cut directives), and Inventories.

 - A non-monetary asset like plant & machinery can see its value decline as the technology becomes obsolete.
 Its value depends upon certain factors such as changes in technology, supply-demand factors, etc. These factors are not relevant when it comes to the valuation of monetary assets.

 Assets that can either be Monetary or Non-Monetary